flyingbluefish/jenkins-docker-slaves/README.md

 ### Slave directories

 ```
-/home/jenkins is home directory to keep .ssh directory.
+/home/jenkins is home directory to keep .ssh directory. (intrinsic)
 /var/lib/jenkins is mount point of workspace.
 ```